Justin-Diamond/RapidanAPI/README.md

 19           4Q24                47.386866  ...
 96.000000              4.000000
 {% endhighlight %}

-Endpoints have at most 3 parameters: rapidan_api_key, date, and columns.
+Endpoints have at most 3 parameters: api_key, date, and columns.

-# API key parameter (The "Who")
+# API key parameter
-The "rapidan_api_key" parameter contains your api key, which is used to identify you as a leigitmate user and can be set as a secret variable.
+The "api_key" parameter contains your api key, which is used to identify you as a leigitmate user and can be set as a secret variable.
 You can reach out to Rapidan Energy Group at any time to inquire about API key access.

 Endpoints like "energy_calendar" ONLY require this parameter, since all calendar pulls yield the most current & complete calendar available, by default.
 Here's an example of how you can pull energy calendar data using only this parameter: